🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Running search campaigns with display added, for example, lets your search ads roam wildly across the Display Network

 During your Google Ads audit, keep in mind that user traffic temperature can vary significantly between the two networks.
-So advertising a more threatening offer to the search network may work well on high-intent terms, but the same can’t be said for the people seeing your ads across the display network (a low-intent network).
+So advertising a more specific offer to the search network may work well on high-intent terms, but the same can't be said for the people seeing your ads across the display network (a low-intent network).

 In addition, the display network tends to spend budget very rapidly, and I've often found that accounts with display added to their search campaigns: